kinode-dao/awesome-kinode/README.md

 ## Projects

+### Apps

+* [Barter](https://github.com/bitful-pannul/auctioneer/), allows you to trade your NFTs through a telegram LLM chatbot, end to end.

 ### Packages

 * [file_transfer](https://github.com/bitful-pannul/file_transfer), a package that allows nodes to share files between one another and serves a simple frontend to manage your shared files.
 Under active development by [@0x70b1a5](https://github.com/0x70b1a5).